 Glass is much more expensive than the plastic alternative.
-Most car owners today do not plan on owning their vehicle for 200,000 miles of use like most owners were in the 1980s.
+Most new car buyers today do not plan on owning their vehicle for 200,000 miles of use like many owners were in the 1980s.
 Modern-day vehicle owners (or leasers) are buying new cars every 3-5 years.
-Because of this, a permanent solution to hazey headlights is not needed.
+Because of this, a permanent solution to hazey headlights are often not an issue.
 BMW manufactures millions of vehicles a year and can save millions by offering “temporary” plastic lenses which will last the now shorter lifespan of newer vehicles.

 Headlight design is becoming one of the few features that allow freedom of design for manufacturers without being overly restricted by government regulations.
 Plastic lenses allow for the manufacturability of unique and complex shapes compared to the limited manufacturability glass lenses.

 Additionally, glass lenses are a hazard when broken in an accident.
 Pedestrians hit on the road, other vehicles may run over broken glass headlight lens, animals crossing the road are all threatened by broken glass shards.
-These threats can all be prevented by using plastic lenses.
+These threats are all prevented by using plastic lenses.

-What are the downsides of yellow haze headlights?
+What are the downsides of faded yellow haze headlights?